Often dubbed a “superfood” by the media, cacao nibs have exploded in popularity over the past few years.

 Otherwise, there is a range of options available online.

-Cocoa nibs have a bold and robust flavor which is not for everyone.
+Cacao nibs have a bold and robust flavor which is not for everyone.

 However, they offer a lot of nutritional benefits, and they are one of the most nutrient-dense foods around.

-If you are looking for a healthy snack, then these crunchy chocolate nibs are an excellent option.
+For those who are looking for a healthy snack, then these crunchy chocolate nibs are an excellent option.